Jamie Braddock: Powers and abilities

-Jamie Braddock is an Omega-level mutant possessing the ability to warp reality in his immediate environment.
-Unlike most mutants, whose powers manifest at puberty or even younger, Jamie's power remained latent well into his adulthood, only emerging as a result of extreme mental duress due to Doctor Crocodile's mystical torture.
-Jamie's power allows him to perceive the universe as a mass of quantum strings which he can pull and twist to alter the fabric of reality to his whims.
-Originally, his reality warping was relatively limited; he could only affect dense forms and needed to be close enough to pull on the quantum strings surrounding them.
-Over time, however, the strength of his power and his control of it have increased substantially; he is no longer limited to dense forms or his immediate surroundings.
-While not identified, the Wizard Merlin has described him as a psionicist.
+Jamie Braddock is an omega-level mutant with the ability to manipulate quantum strings to alter the fabric of reality to his whims.
 Jamie's reality-warping power is immense in scope, limited only by his imagination and fluctuating sanity.
 He can create portals out of ordinary objects that can transport him across the planet or into other dimensions instantaneously, transform living beings into entirely different forms, grant various superhuman abilities to others (though they tend to fade over time), and can even resurrect the dead, however this particularity apparently can only be used on his own bloodline, as he only demonstrated this ability with his family.

-Power runs deep in our family.
-He got the full measure.
-The ability to pull the quantum strings that define causality.

-He got himself so tangled, he'll never twist free.